jwtill/Mr-Robogers-Neighborhood/README.md

 Test: "It should return "Won't you be my neighbor" if a 3 is entered"
 Code: beepBoop(3);
 Expected Output: 0, Won't you be me neighbor

+Test: "It should return "A larger number takes presidence over a smaller number for previous tests"
+Code: beepBoop(23);
+Expected Output: 0, Won't you be me neighbor